 Over the past few years, investors have faced multiple market crises and rising volatility.
 Investment managers have responded with a range of innovative products designed to better manage volatility and downside risk, and many now offer alternatives to the pure long-only investing strategy historically used in traditional markets.
-This can be accomplished in a standalone private or public fund vehicle or using our series trust platform.
-Additionally, as competitiveness will increasingly be based on capabilities other than just investment expertise, we have offered managers solutions that help them gain scale and efficiency, run their businesses more intelligently, and be more responsive to investor and intermediary needs.
-We also continually enhance our solutions to anticipate and adapt to economic, regulatory and industry changes.
+This can be accomplished in a standalone private or public fund vehicle or using our mutual fund series trust platform.
+Additionally, as competitiveness will increasingly be based on capabilities other than just investment expertise, we offer managers solutions that help them gain scale and efficiency, run their businesses more intelligently, and be more responsive to investor and intermediary needs.
+We also continually enhance our platforms to anticipate and adapt to economic, regulatory and industry changes.

-In 2017, we expect to continue our efforts to add new asset managers, grow our existing relationships, expand into new markets and further develop our solutions and global operations platform.
+We will continue our efforts to add new asset managers, asset owners, family offices and private wealth advisors as clientèle, grow our existing client relationships, expand into new markets and further develop our solutions and global operations platform.

 Contracts for fund administration outsourcing services generally have terms ranging from three to five years.
 Fees are primarily earned as a percentage of average assets under management and administration.
 A portion of the revenues for this segment is earned as account servicing fees.
-At December 31, 2016, we had relationships with 264 investment management companies and alternative investment managers.
-Our competitors vary according to the asset class or solution provided and include large global custodian banks such as State Street, BNY Mellon and Northern Trust as well as independently-owned firms such as SS&C Technologies and Citco.
+At December 31, 2017, we had relationships with 450 investment management companies, alternative investment managers, family offices and private wealth advisors.
+Our competitors vary according to the asset class or solutions provided and include large global custodian banks such as State Street, BNY Mellon and Northern Trust as well as independently-owned firms such as SS&C Technologies and Citco.